"Before one can become supernormal, one has to become normal."

 Life is full of occasions to give on the material and emotional levels.
 But on a spiritual level, as long as one has not become a spiritual lighthouse, what can one give?
 It is very nice to send love or positive thoughts to the planet, but how much action does that really have as long as you have not reached access to high states of meditation?
 Whereas if you put all of yourself into giving to a friend in IST, you can change their life in a tangible way.
 At your level, here and now, you can accompany them into high levels of light and awaken them to new areas of life.

-You will understand the principles of IST, and how a metaphysical dimension can be integrated into psychological work.
+You will understand the principles of IST, and how a metaphysical dimension can be integrated into psychological work..

 You will find out what drives you, get to know your deep unconscious pulls and understand how they have influenced your life-choices and decisions.
+This is the kind of vision that changes things.
+When you really see them, they just cannot have the same influence in you.

-Intensify your third eye work.
 IST is an extremely powerful way of awakening the third eye and inner vision.

 Taking part in an IST course is the opportunity to observe people coming up against a wide variety of difficulties and problems, and learning a method to deal with them.
-Students gain experience on how to handle a whole range of situations arising in self-transformation work.
+You gain experience on how to handle a whole range of situations arising in self-transformation work.

 If the purpose of IST courses was to be summarized in one point, it would be: train NBY people (Not Born Yesterday).
 People who have gained a significant amount of experience in working on themselves and with other people, and who therefore know how to deal with just about any situation in the field of self transformation.
 People who have seen a lot, and who therefore are capable of handling a lot.

-You will gain most out of the course if your attitude is one of seeking challenge.
+Do not make the mistake of thinking a week-long IST course is going to be a week of therapy.
+It is neither therapy, nor a support group, it is a place of challenge.
 IST isn't about trying to find quick fixes for your problems, but gaining an in-depth vision of yourself – a vision that will lead to real transformation, not just improvements.
-If you are in quest of new ground and have a pioneering mind, IST could well be what you have been looking for.

-An IST course is intense, and designed for people who are highly motivated.
+If you have a sincere desire to know yourself, if you are in quest of new ground and have a pioneering mind, IST could well be what you have been looking for.An IST course is intense, and designed for people who are highly motivated.
 It also requires a certain solidity.
 IST can take you extremely deep inside yourself.
 You have to use your own judgment and decide whether you are ready to face yourself or not.

 Motivation is the main key.
 Experience shows that people who are highly motivated to know themselves and become NBY go through major releases in a fluid way and without crisis.

 IST, and spiritual work in general, is immensely exciting – until you hit a real issue, that is, a core samskara.
 When this happens, it is not rare for people to suddenly lose their enthusiasm.
-Yet the time when people feel like doing IST the least is usually the time when they need it the most – the time when the deepest shifts could take place.
+Yet the time when you feel like doing IST the least is usually the time when you need it the most – the time when the deepest shifts could take place.
 Withdrawing when you feel bad is a capital mistake in spiritual work.

 However, this openness brings a certain responsibility of confidentiality.
 All personal information stays within the limits of the course.
-No personal matters of the participants are to be discussed with anyone who isn't part of the class.
+No personal matters of the participants are to be discussed with anyone who isn't part of the course.

 To get the most out of the course, it is essential that you commit yourself to coming on time to each class or session.
 There are several major reasons for this: